 “My true purpose is to help disempowered spirits rekindle joy in the learning process.
 All my students know that if their lessons with me are not fun, I'm not doing my job.
 I'm not a tutor, but a personal trainer for the brain (for my older students) and a magician that teaches tricks for learning (for my younger students).
 Helping each of my clients to maximize their learning potential is a priority, and I do this by teaching them the most effective ways to process information based on their own particular ways of learning.
 In addition, I help to remediate areas of cognitive weakness, teach metacognitive skills and help students navigate around difficulties by using their own strengths and passions.

-Only once a month, Dr. Warren sends a newsletter that features her current news, blogs, promotions to her online stores, and more.
+Only once a month, Dr. Warren sends a newsletter that features her current news, blogs, strategies, and more.
 You can sign up by CLICKING HERE